manifold-inc/targon/README.md

 # Targon: A Deterministic Verification of Large Language Models

-Targon (Bittensor Subnet 4) is a deterministic verification mechanism that is used to incentivize miners to run openai compliant endpoints and serve synthetic and organic queries.
+Targon (Bittensor Subnet 4) is a deterministic verification mechanism that is used to incentivize miners to run OpenAI compliant endpoints and serve synthetic and organic queries.

 NOTICE: Using this software, you must agree to the Terms and Agreements provided in the terms and conditions document.
 By downloading and running this software, you implicitly agree to these terms and conditions.

 # Targon v6